ApiLogicServer/Docs/docs/Sample-Basic-Demo.md

 #### c.
 Automatic Re-use

-The logic above, perhaps conceived for Place order, applies automatically to all transactions: deleting an order, changing items, moving an order to a new customer, etc.
+The logic above, perhaps conceived for Place order, applies automatically to all transactions: deleting an order, changing items, moving an order to a new customer, etc.  This reduces code, and promotes quality (no missed corner cases).

 &nbsp;